Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Solutions of the STU model,

 \section{Solutions of the STU model, $\varphi=0$}

 The STU model, relevant for $\mathcal{N}=4$ SYM theory, is obtained when the complex scalar $\zeta=\varphi e^{i\theta}=0$.
-Analytic solutions\footnote{We also highlight that the same local supergravity solutions of the STU model have been studied in \cite{Couzens:2021tnv,Suh:2021ifj}, but with a different global completion and a different physical interpretation.} for this case are known (see e.g. \cite{Gauntlett:2006ns,Kunduri:2007qy,Huang:2014pda}) and we have checked that solutions for both branches in \eqref{constraintkgen} exist.
-However, following our approach in previous sections, we do not need to utilise the analytic solutions in order to compute various quantities of interest as we now discuss.
+As we argue below, there are again two possible branches of solutions, as we saw when $\varphi\ne 0$ in \eqref{constraintkgen}.
+Analytic solutions\footnote{We also highlight that the same local supergravity solutions of the STU model have been studied in \cite{Couzens:2021tnv,Suh:2021ifj}, but with a different global completion and a different physical interpretation.} for the STU model are known (see e.g. \cite{Gauntlett:2006ns,Kunduri:2007qy,Huang:2014pda}) and we have checked that solutions for both branches in \eqref{constraintkgen} exist; we further comment on the solution space below.

+Following our approach in previous sections, however, we do not need to utilise the analytic solutions in order to compute various quantities of interest as we now discuss.
 In fact our techniques greatly facilitate the computation of the current and stress tensor one-point functions expressed in terms of the monodromy sources.
 Indeed, working with the explicit solutions, the most straightforward approach requires dealing with roots of a cubic function, and this is presumably why these one point functions have not been presented previously.

 We first highlight that from the expansion of the BPS equations at the $AdS_5$ boundary, for the general STU model solutions we only have a single constraint on the sources $g\mu_i$:

 In particular, in general we do not have $g\mu_B=-\kappa n$ as in the restricted STU solutions discussed in previous sections (recall \eqref{n4scebpstext}).